Licheng-Guo/LeetCodeNotes/06_2020_2_course_schedule.md

 Given the total number of courses and a list of prerequisite pairs, is it possible for you to finish all courses?

 ## Initial Attempt
 If we use DFS to detect loops in a graph, the implementation of `visited` is a little different from usual.
 When we backtrack, we must remove the current node from the `visited` set.
 This is because the "visited" set we need to know must be the ones that are in the same searching path as the current visiting node.
-In other words, we must distinguish cycles from reconvergent paths.
+In other words, we must `distinguish cycles from reconvergent paths`.

 ```c++
 class Course {